Largest Contentful Paint

 More Next.js Speed Tests

-CSS files are blocking initial page render for 750ms, significantly delaying LCP and FCP.
+CSS and font files are blocking initial render, delaying LCP and FCP by 1.45 seconds.